-Habitat: Swamps and other moist, open places, from sea level to the high plains.
+Habitat: Swamps and other moist, open places, from sea level to middle elevations.

 Conservation Status: Historical in Washington (WANHP)